top of page

 If you cover multiple services, your Services page should be a hub, linking to each individual service page.

-Why this matters:
+Why does this matter?

-• people know where to click
+• People know where to click.

-• Google understands the hierarchy
+• Google understands the hierarchy.

-• you avoid a crowded menu that looks like a takeaway leaflet
+• You avoid a crowded menu that looks like a takeaway leaflet.

-• if you need more, use a dropdown under “Services” or “About”
+• If you need more, use a dropdown under “Services” or “About.”

+• Avoid clever labels like “Solutions,” “Experience,” or “Discover.”
 Use language your customers actually use.

 Good: